GROMACS at TACC

 Installations

-GROMACS is currently installed on TACC's Stampede2, Frontera, and Lonestar6 systems.
-GROMACS is managed under the Modules system on TACC resources.
+GROMACS is currently installed on TACC's Stampede3, Frontera, Lonestar6 and Vista systems.
+GROMACS is managed under the Lmod modules system on TACC resources.
 To run simulations, simply load the module with the following command:

 Variable | Value |